transient-haskell/transient-universe/README.md

 The primitives that perform the moving of computations are called `wormhole` and `teleport`, the names express the semantics.
 Hence the name of the package.

 All the nodes run the same program compiled for different architectures.
-It defines a Cloud way of computing (monad).
+It defines a Cloud computation (monad).
 It is a thin layer on top of transient with additional primitives and services that run a single program in one or many nodes.

 Browser integration
 ==================